 The tiny part is this: The manner in which many prescribers treat ADHD largely resembles a giant game of “Pin the Rx on the ADDer.”
 Or even worse — a “test the spaghetti” equivalent of throwing chemicals at someone’s brain and seeing what sticks.

-All else in the story, unfortunately, is sensation and assumptions.
+All else in the story, unfortunately, is sensation and twisted assumptions.
 And it wasn’t the last story in Alan Schwarz’s campaign to win a Pulitzer.
 He didn’t, by the way, and he’s no longer at the paper.
 Nor is he still a reporter.
 But during the time he was, he inflicted immense, perhaps lasting damage.

 Moreover, after writing a horribly sensational book on ADHD, Schwarz featured in the “documentary” from Maria Shriver and her daughter, Christina Schwarzenegger: Take Your Pills.
 (See Netflix’s Take Your Pills: Anti-Science—and Mean)

-Core Problem: Poor Prescribing
+Core Problem: Poor Monitoring of Prescription Adderall

 In the early days of my advocacy, the early 2000s, I heard story after story repeated in my Adult ADHD monthly discussion group in Palo Alto—as well as my online group for the partners of adults with ADHD (ADHD partner): Very reckless prescribing patterns, particularly around Adderall.